cNikolaou/scaf/README.md

 - Manage a project-specific local Sui network for development, testing, and simulating interaction.

+**NOTE**: If you are interested in a GitHub Action for running tests with Sui Move: [@cNikolaou/test-sui-move](https://github.com/cNikolaou/test-sui-move)

 ## Prerequisites

 Scaf requires the `sui` CLI for building the Sui Move smart contracts and for